DUTIR-LegalIntelligence/LegalLJP/README.md

 ## Processing of Original Corpus

-prompt.py: Convert Corpus to Fixed QA Structure (To facilitate training, the question-answer structure follows the [Firefly](https://github.com/yangjianxin1/Firefly) )
+prompt.py: Convert Corpus to Fixed QA Structure (To facilitate training, the question-answer structure follows the [Firefly](https://github.com/yangjianxin1/Firefly))

+segment.py: Random sampling of training and testing sets from the raw data.

+sampling.py: Balancing the training set.
+To retain as many samples as possible, we set a minimum quantity threshold for each crime and retained 90% of the samples.
+The number of retained samples can be adjusted via the "--quantile" parameter.